Profile

 Toby Johnson

-Edwin Clark (Toby) Johnson, Ph.D., Catholic monk turned activist, psychotherapist and spiritual writer, was born in 1945 in San Antonio Texas.
+Edwin Clark (Toby) Johnson, Ph.D., Catholic monk turned activist, psychotherapist and spiritual writer, was born in 1945 in San Antonio, Texas.
 Johnson has been partners with Clifton D. (Kip) Dollar since 1984.
-Kip, born in San Antonio in 1959, is younger than Toby by 14 years, a number that's been significant and "magical" for both of them; the age difference, both believe, have kept their relationship strong, varied, and vital.
-Together they operated the gay and lesbian community bookstore in Austin Texas, a gay bed & breakfast in Conifer, Colorado, called The House at Peregrine's Perspective, and a second B & B in Wimberley Texas, called Casa Peregrino.
+Kip, born in San Antonio in 1959, is younger than Toby by 14 years, a number that's been significant and "magical" for both of them; the age difference, both believe, has kept their relationship strong, varied, and vital.
+Together they operated the gay and lesbian community bookstore in Austin, Texas, a gay bed & breakfast in Conifer, Colorado, called The House at Peregrine's Perspective, and a second B & B in Wimberley Texas, called Casa Peregrino.
 They have been champions of long-term relationships.
-Kip and Toby were among the couples featured in Merle Yost's "When Love Lasts Forever: Male Couples Celebrate Commitment."
+Kip and Toby were among the couples featured in Merle Yost's When Love Lasts Forever: Male Couples Celebrate Commitment and in Elisa Rolle’s Days of Love: Celebrating LGBT History One Story at a Time.

 Toby Johnson entered religious life after high school, first as a Marianist and then as a Servite.
 After leaving seminary in 1970, he moved to San Francisco and lived in the Bay Area throughout the 1970s.
 While a student at the California Institute of Integral Studies from which he received a master's in Comparative Religion and a doctorate in Counseling Psychology, Johnson was on staff at the Mann Ranch Seminars, a Jungian-oriented summer retreat program.
-There he befriended religion scholar Joseph Campbell and came to regard himself "an apostle of Campbell's vision to the gay community."
+There he befriended religion scholar Joseph Campbell and came to regard himself as "Joseph Campbell's apostle to the gay community."

 First as a peer-counselor and then licensed professional, Johnson worked as a gay-oriented psychotherapist in San Francisco in the mid-70s.
 As a member of the D.A.F.O.D.I.L.
 Alliance ("Dykes And Faggots Organized to Defeat Institutionalized Liberalism") and spokesperson for the Gay Mental Health Task Force of San Francisco's Health Department, he was instrumental in the adoption of a Gay Client's Bill of Rights, guaranteeing access to gay or gay-sensitive health care providers--a notion that, subsequently, had major effects in AIDS-related services.

 In 1981, Johnson returned to his hometown where he practiced as an openly gay therapist and served as co-chair of the San Antonio Gay Alliance.
 Toby and partner Kip Dollar organized Gay Pride celebrations, worked with fledgling AIDS Foundations, and helped found gay business societies in both San Antonio and Austin.
 From 1988 to 1994, Johnson and Dollar ran Liberty Books, the lesbian and gay community bookstore in Austin.
 They were the first male couple registered as domestic partners in Travis County, Texas.
+In 2018, they were legally married on the date of their 34th anniversary.
+The official witness for the marriage was Jim Fouratt, one of the original founders of the Gay Liberation Front after Stonewall.

 Published Writing: